vickywane/test-yenza-nest/README.md

 # YYENZA Backend Application

-This is the main backend application for yyenza.
-It is a multi-modular gradle based spring boot project.
-Check [here](https://insert-notion-doc-link.com) for more details
+This is the main NestJS application for yyenza.

 ## Tech
 - Node 20